 - 1 cup apricots (chopped)

 - 1 cup sugar

-- 4-6 apricots equals 1 cup chopped apricots
+- 4-6 medium apricots equals 1 cup chopped apricots

 - Nutritional value is calculated at 1 Tablespoon serving size.